 From 1995 until the latter part of 1998, sales of SPR oil, not acquisition, were at the center of debate.
 However, reduction and elimination of the annual federal budget deficit and the precipitous drop in crude oil prices into early 1999 generated new interest in replenishing the SPR, either to further energy security objectives or as a means of providing price support to domestic producers who were struggling to keep higher-cost, marginal production in service.
 As an initiative to help domestic producers, Secretary of Energy Bill Richardson requested that the Office of Management and Budget (OMB) include \$100 million in the FY2000 budget request for oil purchases.
 The proposal was rejected.
 It was also periodically suggested that it be U.S. policy to purchase domestic oil for the SPR as a means of keeping marginal wells in production.
 The SPR reauthorization enacted by the 106th Congress (P.L.
-106-469) included an amendment authorizing purchase of oil from U.S. wells producing 15 barrels or less (25 or less if there is a high water content to the recovered oil) in the event that the price of crude falls to \$15/barrel (bbl) or below.
+106-469) included an amendment authorizing purchase of oil from U.S. wells producing 15 barrels or less (25 or less if there is a high water content to the recovered oil) in the event that the price of crude falls to \$15/barrel or below.
 In September 1998, the Big Hill SPR site in Texas was activated as a foreign trade subzone, which would enable foreign countries to store surplus production in the Reserve without paying customs fees and taxes, but there have been no developments in this regard.

-Royalty-In-Kind Acquisition for the SPR
+Royalty-in-Kind Acquisition for the SPR

 When OMB turned down DOE's request to fund purchases for SPR oil in FY1999, DOE suggested as an alternative that a portion of the royalties to the government from oil leases in the Gulf of Mexico be accepted "in kind" (in the form of oil) rather than as revenues.
-The Department of Interior (DOI) was reported to be unfavorably disposed to the (RIK) proposal, but a plan to proceed with such an arrangement was announced on February 11, 1999.
+The Department of the Interior (DOI) was reported to be unfavorably disposed to the royalty-in-kind (RIK) proposal, but a plan to proceed with such an arrangement was announced on February 11, 1999.
 (Legislation had also been introduced - H.R.
 498 - in the 106th Congress to direct the Minerals Management Service to accept royalty-in-kind oil.)
 Producers have favored institution of such a program because they maintain the current system for valuation of oil at the wellhead is complex and flawed.
 Acquiring oil for the SPR by RIK avoids the necessity for Congress to make outlays to finance direct purchase of oil; however, it also means a loss of revenues in so far as the royalties are paid in wet barrels rather than in cash.

 Final details were worked out during the late winter of 1999.
 The ultimate intention was to replace the 28 million barrels that were sold in recent years; it would take about 10 months to replenish this volume at the anticipated rate of roughly 100,000 b/d.
 At its inception, the RIK plan was greeted as a well-intended and helpful first step.
-This Clinton program, and the return of oil that was "swapped out" from the SPR in 2000 by the Clinton Administration, would account for a total of 47 million barrels to be restored to the SPR.
-President Bush's initiative projected adding another 108 million barrels to bring the SPR to existing capacity in 2005.
+This Clinton program, and the return of oil that was "swapped out" from the SPR in 2000 by the Clinton Administration, was to account for a total of 47 million barrels restored to the SPR.
+Deliveries of RIK oil ordered by the Bush Administration in 2001 ended in August 2005 when the SPR reached 700 million barrels.